professornaite/intro-to-mplusautomation/README.md

 ![](figures/run.jpg)

 This will run our "type=basic" analysis which will provide us a *.out* file that contains variables descriptive statistics of our variables.
 MPplus will save this *.out* file in the folder that dataset is located (in our case `part1_mplus`.
 All *.out* and *.inp* files can be open as a text file if you want to access them off without Mplus.

 ------------------------------------------------------------------------

 ## PART 2: Introduction to RStudio

-Now, we will be obtaining the same *.out* file that we produced above using RStudio (and never having to open Mplus!).
+In Part II, we will obtain the same Mplus *.out* file that we produced in Part I using RStudio.
-This is done using the [`MplusAutomation`](https://michaelhallquist.github.io/MplusAutomation/) package (Hallquist & WIley, 2018).
+This is done using the [`MplusAutomation`](https://michaelhallquist.github.io/MplusAutomation/) package (Hallquist & Wiley, 2018).
-This R package communicates with Mplus to replicate the process we went through above using Rstudio and R language.
+`MplusAutomation` is an R package communicates with Mplus to replicate the process we went through above using Rstudio and R language.
-While this course expects you to have some R knowledge, I will go through some basics here.
-Please see "R-Studio Basics" on GauchoSpace under R Resources for R tips.

 ### WHAT is `MplusAutomation` & WHY should we use it?